Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 “As an eye, I have already seen the futures where Xeros tells me your name.
 There is no need for introductions.”
 Hyakil said with a small smile.

-Luce could only scratch his head in understanding.
+Luce could only blink in understanding.

 “Xeros, the peace has persisted for too long.
 While our lives have never been better, I fear our complacency may be our undoing.”